Wednesday, August 31, 2016 / by Deborah Argenta

 First, the interest-only home equity loans that people took out during the bubble years will re-set, causing dramatic payment increases.
 TransUnion estimates that as much as $79 billion in home equity loans are at risk of default from this source.

 Next, the government’s HAMP program provided only temporary interest relief.
 For many, payments will now begin rising as interest rates increase by 1% per year.
-The belief was that the economy would be in better shape ...
+The belief was that the economy would be in better shape by now &nd ...

 Sunday, August 14, 2016 / by Deborah Argenta